thisisyoussef/instad/README.md

 ## Project Overview

 Instad takes advantage of the power of Flutter, a UI toolkit by Google that enables the rapid development of high-quality, native cross-platform apps for Android, iOS, and the Web.
-The app integrates various social media APIs to provide users with a seamless and unified browsing experience.
+The app integrates the eGoogle Maps API to provide users with a seamless and unified search experience.

 ## Installation Instructions